What is the state pension?

 The state pension is a weekly payment from the government that you receive when you reach state pension age.

-Watch our video with real retirees explaining how they've made the most of the state pension.
+Watch our video to hear how retirees are making the most of the state pension:

 Who’s eligible for state pension?